Pathocrats Want To Destroy You

 Impact

 Next is the issue of impact on others.
-As a reminder, “dangerous and harmful” were the most frequent descriptors from participants, and they described a range such harm, both physical and nonphysical, seemingly for the goal of destroying the target.
+As a reminder, “dangerous and harmful” were the most frequent descriptors from participants, and they described a range of such harm, both physical and nonphysical, seemingly for the goal of destroying the target.

 The data discuss forms of destruction including murder, emotional and mental ‘torture’ leading to suicide, diseases that may result from stress such as cancer, and addiction-related deaths resulting from ‘masking’ behaviours.